 What is a seroma?
 Will I get one?

-A seroma is a collection of blood tinged fluid which accumulates when a skin flap is raised off its usual position.
+A seroma is a collection of blood-tinged fluid that accumulates when a skin flap is raised off its usual position.
 Placement of drains, wearing an abdominal binder & limiting physical activity will usually prevent this complication.
 Massive weight loss patients are at higher risk for seroma, so “quilting” sutures are added.
 Treatment of a seroma requires frequent needle aspiration (removal), compression, limited activities & occasionally antibiotics.

 How long do I need to take off work?

 The appropriate recovery time depends on your duties (heavy lifting) and when you can resume driving.
 On average, 2 working weeks will suffice.

 For more information on a Mommy Makeover or a Tummy Tuck, we invite you to schedule a consultation with female plastic surgeon, Dr. Lavinia K. Chong.
 Call our office in Newport Beach today at (949) 644-1400.